Jamalam360/git/README.md

 ## Setup

-The project can be deployed quickly on Deno Deploy using [this link]().
+The project can be deployed quickly on Deno Deploy.
 The following environment variables must be set:

 - `GITHUB_USERS`: A comma-separated list of GitHub users & organisations to link to.